Paying rent and charges

 The main benefit of Direct Debit is that once it’s set up, you don’t have to worry about your payments as your rent is automatically paid from your bank account.
 You can set up Direct Debits for any frequency for any amount you choose.
 You could pay weekly, four-weekly, monthly, quarterly or annually on any day of the year.

-You can set up a Direct Debit by:
+You can contact us and we can easily set up your Direct Debit over the phone.

 We can also set up a reoccurring payment so you can pay your rent each week.
 Ask staff for more details on how this could work for you.